Robust Bayesian variable selection with sub-harmonic priors: Model selection consistency

 \section{Model selection consistency}

 In this section, we consider model selection consistency in the case where $p$ is fixed and as $n$ approaches infinity.
 Let $\mcM_T$ be the true model,

 Consistency for model choice is defined as

 where plim denotes convergence in probability and the probability distribution is the sampling distribution under the true model $\mcM_T$.
-We will show that Bayes factors considered in the previous sections has a model selection consistency under generally \sss errors.
+We will show that the Bayes factors considered in the previous sections have model selection consistency under generally \sss errors.
 The consistency property is clearly equivalent to

 For model selection consistency, we make the following assumptions; \begin{enumerate}[{A}1.] \item $U_n=\|\bep\|^2/n$ is bounded in probability from below and from above, that is, for any $c>0$ and any positive integer $n$, there exists an $M$ such that \item The limit of the correlation matrix of $x_1,\dots,x_p$, $\lim_{n \to \infty}\bm{X}'_F\bm{X}_F/n$, exists and is positive definite. \end{enumerate} A\ref{AS1} seems more general than necessary.
-It appears that, by the law of large numbers, $U_n$ ought to converge to $1$ in probability, but this is not necessarily true if the error distribution is not Gaussian.
+It appears that, by the law of large numbers, $U_n$ ought to converge to $1$ in probability, but this is not necessarily true if the error distribution is not Gaussian since in that case the errors are not independent.
 In the case of a scale mixture of Gaussians, $U_n$ approaches, in law, a random variable $\xi$ which has the distribution of the mixing variable of the variance.
 Even when the error distribution is not a scale mixture of Gaussians, A\ref{AS1} appears to be a reasonable and minimal assumption.
 A\ref{AS2} is the standard assumption which also appears in \cite{Knight-Fu-2000} and \cite{Zou-2006}.
 Under these mild assumptions, we have following preliminary results for proving the consistency.

 \begin{lemma} Assume A\ref{AS1} and A\ref{AS2}. \begin{enumerate} \item Assume $\mcM_\bgm\neq\mcM_N$.
 For any $0<k<1$ and any positive integer $n$, there exists a $c_1(\bgm, k)>2$ such that

 \item Let $\bgm \supsetneq T$.
 Then $ (1-R_T^2)/(1-R_{\bgm}^2)\geq 1$.
 Further for any $0<k<1$ and any positive integer $n$, there exists a $c_2(\bgm,T,k)>0 $ such that